jshapeau/strategy-framework/Readme.md

 ## Fun Features

--Supports grids and movement across any number of dimensions, including 4+.
+- Supports grids and movement across any number of dimensions, including 4+.
--Supports units, movement, and actions for objects of any size, whether they are contiguous or not.
+- Supports units, movement, and actions for objects of any size, whether they are contiguous or not.
--Supports undoing and redoing of any action.
+- Supports undoing and redoing of any action.